ziberna/inspector/README.md

 Inspector allows you to read, change or add global variables of your Python program from another process (a shell) while your program is running.

-You can even add huge pieces of code to your program!
-While your program is running!
+You could, for example, add a whole class to your program from the shell and rewrite some function so that it starts using your newly-created class.
+All that while your program continues to run!
 Yes, that's pretty cool.

 How it works